Description

 The winner of this competition will receive $1,000 USD to cover portions of her/his expenses for conference travel.
 In the case of two winners, the two winners will share the prize.
 The student is invited to present their award-winning paper at the ACSP Annual Conference and if available to do so, the winner will be provided waived ACSP conference registration.

-2. be either the sole author or the lead author of a paper
+- be either the sole author or the lead author of a paper;

-3. the paper has been accepted for presentation at the 2021 ACSP Annual Conference (see application information below); and
+- the paper has been accepted for presentation at the 2024 ACSP Annual Conference (see application information below);

-4. attend and present the paper at the ACSP Annual Conference.
+- attend and present the paper at the ACSP Annual Conference; and

 Application Information

-• Submit a paper abstract to the 2023 ACSP conference.
+- Submit a paper abstract to the 2024 ACSP conference.
 By peer review, the abstract must be accepted for presentation at the conference.
-Notification of acceptance is typically delivered by email in May.
 The ACSP will advise the committee of your acceptance.

-The Annual Conference will be held in person in Miami, Florida.
+The Annual Conference will be held in person in Seattle, WA.
 Please stay tuned to the website for the most recent updates.

 Committee